Author: Avery Flinders

-We’re introduced to Laura, a women that grew up on a farm and moved to the city to finally date a girl, as there is no LGBT community in her rural town.
-However she doesn’t particularly enjoy clubbing and can’t really connect with any of the girls there.
+We’re introduced to Laura, a woman that grew up on a farm and moved to the city to finally date a girl, as there is no LGBT community in her rural town.
+However, she doesn’t particularly enjoy clubbing and can’t really connect with any of the girls there.
 While time passes and she still hasn’t been with a girl she grows frustrated.

 Thanks to some magic boots she got from her Ex she manages to build a flourishing garden and realizes that clubbing isn’t really her thing.
 When she meets Terri, who also enjoys gardening a lot, they start to bond and soon that friendship develops into more.

-The parts in which Laura describes her troubles dating, especially that it can be hard to build a connection on only one part of your personality, felt incredible real to me.
+The parts in which Laura describes her troubles dating, especially that it can be hard to build a connection on only one part of your personality, felt incredibly real to me.